GB127/SJ-rando/README.md

 # Solar Jetman Randomizer
-    This is a randomizer for the NES game "Solar Jetman : Hunt for the Golden Warship."
+    This is a randomizer for the NES game "Solar Jetman : Hunt for the Golden Warpship."

     You will need a version of the game.
 I cannot help you on this.